FusionCache/docs/docs/kvstatuslist.md

 <br/>

 ### Err Response
-This occurs when a command-specific can't be returned, typically when the JSON is invalid or an unknown error occur.
+This occurs when a command-specific response can't be returned, typically when the JSON is invalid or an unknown error occurs.

 The response is an `ERR` object with: